isabella-helliwell/Module3_Challenge/README.md

  ## 5.Further use of the script

       As shown in analysis, the layout of the python script is very versitile and can be used to obtain more information for the election.
-      One suggestion is to use the script with some changes to obtain the votes for each candidate and county.
+      One suggestion is to use the script with some changes to obtain the votes for each candidate and county, and secondly to calculate the percentage vote for a candidate in that county.
       A crude coding example for this can be to create dictionary and list to store information for each candiate in each state.

       We can use the .join function to join together the two headings for countyu column and candidate name coloumn we declare some new list and disctionary;